Here’s Who Can Claim the American Opportunity Credit

 Where Do I Get My 1098-T?

 To get a tax break based on the American opportunity tax credit or the lifetime learning credit, you must submit a Form 1098-T, which schools mail to students by the end of January.
 The form shows the total amount of tuition and other educational expenses the school collected during the calendar year.
 For both credits, you must also complete Form 8863 and attach it to Form 1040 when you file.
-The deadline for applying for either of the education tax credits is the same as the regular tax due date: April 15, 2019 for residents of most states, and April 17, 2019 if you live in Maine or Massachusetts.
+The deadline for applying for either of the education tax credits is the same as the regular tax due date: May 17, 2021.

 To figure out the tax credit number you’ll be able to claim, make sure that all the figures are correct.
 If you’re audited by the IRS and the numbers you provided are incorrect, the IRS might charge you an accuracy or fraud penalty.